SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-handled-UI-issues-in-import-asset-properties-preview-window.md

 ticket: CTM-635
 version: 1019.0.0
 ---
-The Import asset properties preview windows now display a message when no record exists.
+The Import asset properties preview window now displays a message when no record exists.